callerid/electronjs_sampleApp/README.md

 ```

 ### Logging new calls into Call Log database
-Logging a call into a SQLite database (named, in this case, 'database.db3') takes three steps.
+Logging a call into a SQLite database (named 'database.db3') involves creating a Call Log table (if nonexistent), parsing data into fields, and inserting them into the table.
-  1. Create Call Log table, if nonexistent
-  2. Parse data into fields
-  3. Insert into SQLite table

-An example of how the Call Log could be presented is shown below.
+An example of a Call Log layout is shown below.

 ![Screen Shot](/call_log_screen_shot.png)